 For some fresh air and exercise, the Richland Creek Greenway offers 5 miles worth of paved pedestrian and cyclist trails that offer scenic views of the babbling Richland Creek.
 Other parks in West Nashville include Charlotte Park and the Nations’ England Park and West Park.

 In Sylvan Park, you’ll find a great diversity of architectural styles ranging from stones bungalows and classic clapboards to charming Cape Cods and elaborate Victorians.
 Likewise, in the Nations, the recent influx of new residents is spurring big changes that emphasize denser, more walkable communities punctuated by modern, space-conscious infill developments.
-This eclectic housing stock is complemented by remarkably affordable prices compared to the rest of Nashville — the median sale price for the Nations area is hovering around $250,000 as of 2016.

 West Nashville straddles three different public school clusters — Pearl Cohn, Hillsboro and Hillwood.
 Children in Sylvan Park are served by Sylvan Park Elementary School, West End Middle School and Hillsboro High School.
 Meanwhile, in the Nations, children follow a pathway that starts with Cockrill Elementary School and then moves on to McKissack Middle School and Pearl Cohn High School.
 Further west, neighborhoods like Charlotte Park are served by Charlotte Park Elementary School, H.G.
 Hill Middle School and Hillwood Comp High School.
 West Nashville is also conveniently located a stone’s throw away from Tennessee State University and Vanderbilt University is not too far either!